The 3 fastest VPNs we've tested in 2020: NordVPN, ExpressVPN and Surfshark compared

 You're working from home.
-You're listening to music, you're binging Netflix, you're gaming -- and if you're reading this, you're probably looking for a VPN that can handle the crazy data flood through your coaxial cable without slowing you down.
-Not a problem.
-We've tested out some top VPN performers and have you covered.
+You're binging Netflix, you're listening to music, you're gaming -- and if you're reading this, you're probably thinking you need a virtual private network that can handle the massive data flood through your coaxial cable without slowing you down.
+That's where this list comes in.
+We've tested out some top VPN performers to find you the fastest VPN to meet your needs.

-Keep in mind, however, that it's hard to speed test a virtual private network in a way that translates to practicable consumer advice.
+Keep in mind, however, that it's difficult to speed test a VPN in a way that translates to practicable consumer advice.
 First, the use of any VPN, no matter how fast, will somewhat reduce your browsing speeds.
-Secondly, the speed of a VPN can change from day to day, prompting some review sites to create automated monitoring processes.
+Second, the speed of a VPN can change from day to day, prompting some review sites to create automated monitoring processes.
 Then there's the impact of underlying internet speeds in the United States, which vary widely by state and provider.
 Finally, if you eliminate all potential variables -- from network interference to individual machine quirks -- to create a lab-like test setting, you're essentially testing a product in a digital environment that bears zero resemblance to the operating environment most of us live and work in.

 Read more: The best VPN service of 2020